anasioulas/PCBS_multilayer_perceptron_nn/README.md

     #and we get the training and validation sets (inputs and outputs).
     x_train, y_train, x_val, y_val = data_processing()

-    #We set the dimension of the layers to be 9, 7, 7 and 1 for the
-    #input, first,second and third (output) layer respectively.
+    #We set the dimension of the layers to be 9, 7, 7 and 1 for the input, first,second and third (output)
+    #layer respectively.
+    #One can change the number and the dimension of the layers as one wishes.
     layer_dims  = [9, 7, 7, 1]

-    #We set the learning rate to be 0.05
+    #We set the learning rate to be 0.05.
+    #One can change the learning rate.
     learning_rate = 0.05